Switching a WordPress Theme

-- Your menus will probably disappear
+Your menus will probably disappear

 Don’t worry–they’re still there.
-You’ll just need to reassign them.
-After you activate your new theme, go into Appearance / Menus in WordPress, select the menu you want to use, and then choose its location.
+You’ll need to reassign them.
+After you activate your new theme, go into Appearance / Menus in WordPress, select the menu you want to use, and choose its location.

-- Widgets will probably deactivate
+Widgets will probably deactivate

 Because of the way widgets and themes work together, some of your widgets will transfer over, and some might not.
 For example, if your old theme came bundled with custom widgets, those probably won’t transfer over.
 Also, the widgets that do transfer over might not automatically display.
-Some of your widgets might still be available in Appearance / Widgets under “Inactive Widgets.”
+Some of your widgets might still be available in Appearance / Widgets under “Inactive Widgets.

-- Your homepage might disappear
+Your homepage might disappear

-If you had a theme-specific homepage, that probably won’t transfer to your new theme, so you’ll need to create a new one.
+If you had a theme-specific homepage, that probably wouldn’t transfer to your new theme, so you’ll need to create a new one.
 Non-custom pages and posts should transfer, but you might need to go in and relink them.

 You might need to resize images

 While your image and video uploads will still be available under the WordPress media tab, switching themes might affect how they’re sized or displayed.
 Many themes come with their own sizes for things like featured images and thumbnails.
 You might need to resize them to get the exact look you want.

-- Theme-specific shortcodes will stop working
+Theme-specific shortcodes will stop working.

 How to get ready

-If you manually added any code to your old theme, copy that code and save it so you can add it to your new theme.
+Copy unique code and tracking codes. - If you manually added any code to your old theme, copy that code and save it to add it to your new theme.
 If you’re using Google analytics, it will automatically transfer.
 But if you’ve added tracking code to your theme files or in your settings panel, you’ll want to copy all the tracking codes so you can add them to your new theme.

-Screenshots of your menus (Appearance / Menus) and widgets (Appearance / Widgets) can make it easier to recreate them in your new theme.
+Take screenshots. - Screenshots of your menus (Appearance / Menus) and widgets (Appearance / Widgets) can make it easier to recreate them in your new theme.
 Just remember—there’s a balance here.
 Your new theme might have a different layout or new ways to display information.
 Be open to changing your site, trying new things, and refreshing your layout.

-A staging website lets you work on your website in a test environment.
+Set up a staging website or put your site in maintenance mode. - A staging website lets you work on your website in a test environment.
 When it’s ready, you can push your changes live (Bluehost offers one-click staging).
-You can also put your website on maintenance mode.
+You can also put your website in maintenance mode.
 If you do this, visitors won’t be able to access your site, but you will be able to let them know that you’re making changes to your site.
 You can work on your website without doing either of these things, but if you have traffic hitting your website at those times, visitors might encounter broken links.